NKkrisz/HomeLab/README.md

 - Make post about average r/SteamDeck_2 user (compilation of previous polls' results)
 - Undervolting or overclocking the Steam Deck? (post to r/SteamDeck_2)
 ### Audio Gear
+- Have two ideas for frame designs to display the ordered albums
 - Replace the vintage Beyerdynamic DT 880's earpads
+- Ordered 2 vinyl albums, need a record player
 ### Upcoming Reviews
 - Sennheiser HD580 Precision Headphones and compare to Beyerdynamic DT880
 - Nullmini ear/head paddings that I've got for the HD580